Mohanavadivel-git/caasworkshop/troubleshooting.md

 ### Root Cause and Workaround

 If you changed buildings or switched between Wifi/wired connection, your IP address will change, causing a failure.
 You must halt/destroy the machine with `vagrant destroy -f` or `vagrant halt` and then `vagrant up` again to be prompted for your IP address.

+---

+## SSH Error

+### Behavior

+Unable to `vagrant ssh` after a successful `vagrant up`.
+The error given for the ssh mentions proxies.

+### Root Cause and Workaround

+In your `.ssh` folder (typically located in your user profile drive) you must remove or comment out the reference to hard-coded proxies.